TJEliot/mvp-starter/_PRESS-RELEASE.md

 ## Sub-Heading ##
   > Describe who the market for the product is and what benefit they get.
 One sentence only underneath the title.
   Want to reward your classmates for helping you out, but don't want to spend real money?
-Use TipJar!
+Use Fake Internet Points!

 ## Summary ##
   > Give a summary of the product and the benefit.
 Assume the reader will not read anything else so make this paragraph good.
   Fake Internet Points gives you a way to give your friends fake internet points whenever they help you.
-It also keeps track of everyone's tips, and displays your total.
+It also keeps track of everyone's points, and displays your total.
 The more you help others, the more you can reward others for helping you!

 ## Problem ##
   > Describe the problem your product solves.